- General Information

 Connection procedure.
 This is where your application makes it's first

-process, which includes collecting some vital information for FM3's File
+initialization process, which includes collecting some vital information

-Management responsibilities.
-The Connect procedure happens really early on
+for FM3's File Management responsibilities.
+The Connect procedure happens

-in your program, and it is important that no upgradable files are opened
+really early on in your program, and it is important that no upgradable

 Connection Issues